twellington23/cs441_UnitConverter/README.md

 # cs441_UnitConverter
-  This is an Android app used to determine how many months of a subscription service someone can afford can afford.
-This was achieved by
+This is an Android application used to determine how many months of a subscription service someone can afford can afford.
+This was achieved by using the Basic Activity template in Android Studio, as well as a few other Android Studio widgets.
+The two most crucial widgets here are the Spinner and EditText.
+The EditText widegt allows the user to manually enter data, and the Spinner allows the user to select an item from a drop down menu.
+The data provided by the user in both of these widgets is used to make the proper conversion.